 Make sure you find a provider willing to investigate tinnitus and work with you on a treatment plan.
 Tinnitus is not a “one-size-fits-all” problem.
 Therapies that work for your hair stylist and sister’s husband’s cousin’s mom, won’t necessarily work for you.
 But most people get better; or learn to live with their noisy guest.
 Please visit the following sites for more information:

-Kari Kingsley, MSN, CRNP is an otolaryngology nurse practitioner with over 10 years of ENT experience who currently works at Huntsville ENT in collaboration with Dr. Neeta Dang.
-She is a medical writing consultant for Inside Medicine and enjoys writing articles on pertinent material to keep the residents of North Alabama up to date on the forefront of medicine.
+Kari Kingsley, MSN, CRNP is an otolaryngology nurse practitioner with over 10 years of ENT experience.
+She is a medical writing consultant for Inside Medicine and enjoys writing articles on pertinent material to keep the residents of North Alabama up to date at the forefront of medicine.